STACK: Adversarial Attacks on LLM Safeguard Pipelines: Discussion and Recommendations

 \section{Discussion and Recommendations}

 Our results highlight limitations in existing open-weight safeguard models, with our simple \prompted{} \filter{} outperforming these \safeguardmodels{}.
 We validate that defense-in-depth pipelines can serve as an effective defense against most existing attacks.
 However, our staged attack \stagedattack{} can bypass these pipelines.

-We conclude with recommendations to improve these pipelines to frustrate attacks such as ours.
+We also found vulnerabilities in Opus 4~\citep{claude4} and GPT-5~\cite{gpt5} through component-wise attacks, validating that the general attack approach works against frontier model deployments (Appendix~\ref{app:frontier-attacks}).